-To address these underlying causes, we have established the following theory of change at Alpha: If we develop excellent coaches, then they will develop excellent educators, which will result in improved student outcomes.
+Developing and retaining fully credentialed and high-quality educators is a critical enabler for student success.
+However, given the teacher shortage that we are experiencing in the Bay Area, it has grown increasingly competitive to hire and retain strong educators for our school.
+To address this, we have established the following theory of change at Alpha: If we develop excellent coaches, then they will develop excellent educators, which will result in improved student outcomes.
 Therefore, we are focused on continuing to invest heavily in internal and external professional development and coaching of our leaders, teachers, and instructional staff.
-We are creating leadership pathways for staff members to grow and stay at Alpha, we regularly review our compensation and benefits packages, and we are using a variety of recruitment strategies to attract high-quality talent to our AJH.
+We are creating leadership pathways for staff members to grow and stay at Alpha, we regularly review our compensation and benefits packages, and we are using a variety of recruitment strategies to attract high-quality talent to CAPS.